 Emergency response to artemisinin resistance in the Greater Mekong subregion.
-Regional Framework for Action 2013-2015
+Regional framework for action 2013-2015 (archived)

 The detection of P. falciparum resistance to artemisinins in border areas across the Greater Mekong subregion is a matter of great concern.
 Expanding access to artemisinin-based combination therapies (ACTs) is part of the reason for the remarkable recent success in reducing the global malaria burden.
 Efforts to contain the resistance are ongoing in Cambodia, Myanmar, Thailand and Viet Nam.
 The Emergency response to artemisinin resistance in the Greater Mekong subregion aims to strengthen current efforts and increase cross-border collaboration on containing resistance and eventually eliminating malaria.